urbit/docs/learn/hoon/workbook/even.md

         ==
 ```

-Again we and two expressions with `?&` the first is just checking if n is greater than or equal to 1.
+Again we use the "and" operator on two expressions with `?&` the first is just checking if n is greater than or equal to 1.
 The second we have artificially use the `?!` rune to demonstrate its use. `?!` is a logical NOT operation.
 We use that on the result of asking if n is greater than 100 to effectively ask if it is less than or equal to 100.